SurveyMonkey/public_api_docs/includes/_overview.md

 		return None
 ```

 ###Token expiration and revocation

-Our access tokens do not currently expire but may in the future.
-We will warn all developers before making changes.
+Our access tokens don't currently expire but may in the future.
+We'll warn all developers before making changes.

 Access tokens can be revoked by the user.
-If this happens, you will get a JSON-encoded response body including a key `status`with a value of `1` and a key `errmsg` with the value of `Client revoked access grant` when making an API request.
-If you get this response, you will need to complete OAuth again.
+If this happens, you'll get a JSON-encoded response body including a key `status`with a value of `1` and a key `errmsg` with the value of `Client revoked access grant` when making an API request.
+If you get this response, you'll need to complete OAuth again.

 ###Unauthorizing an app